 Many people are familiar with Traditional IRAs.
 Anyone can set one up and contribute up to $7,000 a year ($8,000 for those over age 50) to a Traditional IRA account.

 Those contributions come from pre-tax income and, in many cases, are also tax-deductible.
-That allows investors to contribute to their retirement savings while gaining some nice tax benefits.
+That allows people to contribute to their retirement savings while gaining some nice tax benefits.

 A Traditional IRA allows you to grow your retirement assets tax-free until you decide to or are required to take a distribution.
-By keeping taxes from eating away at investment returns over the course of a working career, investors can make greater investment gains over the long term than they otherwise would have.
+By keeping taxes from eating away at asset returns over the course of a working career, people can make greater gains over the long term than they otherwise would have.

 By rolling over a 401(k) to an IRA, you can maintain the productive use of the retirement assets you’ve been building up for years while still allowing yourself to maximize your potential future gains.